 From any view, press the MENU key twice to access the tabbed Main Menu System, then press the RIGHT cursor key until the Setup tab is selected.

-NOTE: Menu choices will vary depending on system settings such as whether the unit is set for Advanced User mode, whether it is an International model, or whether a Temp/Speed is currently connected.
+NOTE: Menu choices will vary depending on system settings such as whether the unit is set for Advanced User mode and whether an accessory is attached to the unit.